janelia-flyem/buildem/README.md

 ## Specifying the build for your application

 Application builds are specified through one or more CMake files.
 You must create a CMakeLists.txt at the root of your application source that sets the required FBD path and auto-downloads the flyem-build repo.
 This CMake script can include any number of required components.
 Most of these components should be in the flyem-repo, e.g., a libpng dependency is fulfilled by simply using `include (libpng)`.

+Python packages that can be installed via easy_install are even easier to build.
+Simply add `include (EasyInstall)` and then use `easy_install (foo)` to install python package *foo*.
+Since we have built python from source and installed it into the *FBD*, we can install python packages into that distribution instead of the build computer's standard python install.

 ### Your application CMakeLists.txt